Hotel l'Arboisie - Megève

 Top Snow Travel can also arrange helicopter or scenic flight transfers from all airports or other ski resort altiports in the region.

-Next winter, Megeve Ski Resort is scheduled to open from December 16th 2023 to April 07th 2024.
+Next winter, Megève Ski Resort is scheduled to open from December 12th 2026 to April 04th 2027.

 Megeve is part of the Evasion Mont-Blanc ski area which spreads across 445 km of slopes and includes the ski resorts of: Megève, Combloux, La Giettaz, Saint-Gervais-les-Bains, Saint Nicolas-de-Véroce, Les Contamines-Montjoie.